enso-org/enso/docs/infrastructure/logging.md

 setting is typically performed once, when the service starts, and applies globally during its execution.
 Currently, it is not possible to dynamically change where log events are being stored.
-The main (abstract) class used for setting up logging is `org.enso.logger.LoggerSetup`.
-An instance of that class can be retrieved with the thread-safe `org.enso.logger.LoggerSetup.get` factory method. `org.enso.logger.LoggerSetup` provides a number of `setupXYZAppender` methods that will direct loggers to send log events to an `XYZ` appender.
+The main (abstract) class used for setting up logging is `org.enso.logger.config.LoggerSetup`.
+An instance of that class can be retrieved with the thread-safe `org.enso.logger.config.LoggerSetup.get` factory method. `org.enso.logger.config.LoggerSetup` provides a number of `setupXYZAppender` methods that will direct loggers to send log events to an `XYZ` appender.
 Setting a specific hard-coded appender programmatically should however be avoided by the users.
 Instead, one should invoke one of the overloaded `setup`